sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/2 - Undyne and Maddy.md

 Part of Maddy, in response, simply gestured at her floating self.
 Undyne raised an eyebrow again.

 "...
 Outside of the Mountain, but okay, fair."
 Theo chuckled.
-"Personally, I think the magic here is different from whatever weird mountain magic we had going on above.
+"Personally, I *do* think the magic here is different from whatever weird mountain magic we had going on above.
 And boy, that...
 I think they called it Moonjumper?
 He felt like something else entirely."

 "Mountain magic...?"
 Undyne murmured.
 "Nah, that can't be us.
 That Barrier keeps us all down *here*, magic and all.
 And if y'all are *climbing* the mountain, there's no way you could have entered our influence before now."